THE PATH TO GLORY

 Perhaps many believers will flee for their lives when they read what I have just written.
 But God’s true elect will not flee.
 They will take up their cross and follow the Lord Jesus because the call to the priesthood is in them.
 The mixed multitudes in the churches, to use an Old Testament expression, will never understand.
 They are good people, decent people, but they have never been brought to Jesus by the Father.
 I do not say they are lost, I am stating only that they will not understand the demands that are made on those who are called to be members of the royal priesthood.

-In the sixth chapter of the Gospel of John the Lord Jesus spoke of the manner in which we feed our inward nature by eating His flesh and drinking His blood.
+In John chapter six, the Lord Jesus spoke of the manner in which we feed our inward nature by eating His flesh and drinking His blood.

 This is what it means to attain to the first resurrection and become a member of the royal priesthood.

 Jesus Christ Himself is the Resurrection.
-When He is formed in us the resurrection in formed in us.
+When He is formed in us, the resurrection is formed in us.
 Paul was seeking to attain to this fullness of incorruptible, resurrection life.
-Paul was counting all else as garbage that he might win Christ to this extent.
+Paul was counting everything else as garbage that he might win Christ to this extent.
 This is to be our goal also.
-This is the heavenly mark that has been set before us.
+This is the heavenly goal that has been set before us.

 Experiencing the Redemption of the Body